GithubRaviSharma/NirmalPDFConverter/Readme.md

    - Open your web browser and go to `http://localhost:8501`
    - Follow the instructions on the screen to upload files and perform conversions.

-## License

-This project is licensed under the **Internal Use License**.
-See the [LICENSE](License.txt) file for details.

-## Contact

-For any questions or support, please contact the IT department at Powergrid Corporation of India.